Twenty travel movies that will inspire you to travel, if not through their globetrotting stories, then by their amazing scenery.

 Under the Tuscan Sun (2003)

-Traveller tip: Under the Tuscan sun was mostly filmed around the town of Cortona, near Arezzo in Tuscany, and in the hills around Tuoro sul Trasimeno on Lake Trasimene in Umbria.
-There are two Villas Bramasole – the actual one the author, Frances Mayes, bought and renovated and a second used for the film.
+Principal filming locations: Under the Tuscan sun was mostly filmed around the town of Cortona, near Arezzo in Tuscany.
+Also, in the hills around Tuoro sul Trasimeno on Lake Trasimene in Umbria.
+There are two Villas Bramasole – the actual one the author, Frances Mayes, bought and renovated.
+The second was used for the film.

 Chocolat (2000)

-A mysterious woman and her daughter move into a small French village and ruffle feathers by not conforming to the townsfolk’s rigid values.
+A mysterious woman and her daughter move into a small French village.
+There, they ruffle feathers by not conforming to the townsfolk’s rigid values.
+However, with a little chocolate, one can do wonders!

-Traveller tip: Scenes were filmed around the medieval village of Flavigny-sur-Ozerain in the Burgundy region of France and on the Rue De L’ancienne Poste in Beynac-et-Cazenac in Dordogne.
+Key filming locations: Scenes were filmed around the medieval village of Flavigny-sur-Ozerain in the Burgundy region of France.
+Other locations include Rue De L’ancienne Poste in Beynac-et-Cazenac in Dordogne.

 Before Sunrise (1995)